 A debt tracker printable PDF is a downloadable, ready-to-use worksheet that helps you record and monitor your debt repayment progress on paper.

-You can download one from trusted websites like:
+You can download one from trusted websites like: Debt-Free Charts Vertex42 Free Organizing Printables Frugal Fanatic

 It helps you focus on paying off your smallest debt first.
 Once a debt is cleared, you roll that payment amount into the next smallest one, visually tracking each payoff step-by-step.

-Free trackers usually include basic layouts for listing balances and payments while paid versions often offer enhanced features like automation-friendly formats or custom goal sections.
+Free trackers usually include basic layouts for listing balances and payments, while paid versions often offer enhanced features like automation-friendly formats or custom goal sections.

 Update your tracker monthly after each round of payments.
 For tighter control, a weekly check-in can help reinforce habits and catch issues early.